 Jimmy Neil Smith, the founder of the National Storytelling Center in Jonesborough, said, “We are all storytellers.
 We all live in a network of stories.
 There isn’t a stronger connection between people than storytelling.”

-Your Library’s new community journals, called “The Pages of Johnson City Public Library,” are motivated by the same idea, that everyone has stories to tell and that those stories connect us to each other in powerful and unexpected ways.
+Your Library’s community journal collection, called “The Pages of Johnson City Public Library,” is motivated by the same idea, that everyone has stories to tell and that those stories connect us to each other in powerful and unexpected ways.

-We have created nine journals—seven for story-writing and two for drawing—that you can check out like you would a library book.
+We have 14 journals—10 for story-writing and four for drawing—that you can check out like you would a library book.
 You borrow a journal, read what your neighbors have written, and share a story or drawing of your own.

 Your stories can be written or drawn in any style you want, and all writing and artistic levels are welcome.
 Entries can be anonymous or signed.
 The rest of the guidelines can be found on the opening page of each journal.

 The journals each have a different theme, such as “Stories from Childhood,” “Pets I’ve Loved,” and “Poetry.”
 There’s even one called “An Ongoing Story by You,” which is exactly what it sounds like—an ongoing story advanced by each new person who borrows the journal.Browse the Collection